 Katie Arthurs is a family law attorney who counsels clients through difficult matters.
-Her practice is concentrated on several areas of the law impacting families including divorce, dissolution of marriage, child custody, visitation, child support, spousal support, prenuptial agreements, and the division of marital estates.
-Katie represents both husbands and wives and keeps a “big picture” approach when managing a variety of complex cases.
+Her practice is concentrated on several areas of the law impacting families including divorce, dissolution of marriage, child custody, visitation, child support, spousal support and prenuptial agreements. atie represents both men and women and keeps a “big picture” approach when managing a variety of complex cases.
 She is proficient in both litigation and alternative dispute resolution.
 She negotiates mutually agreeable settlements and, if necessary, litigates cases through the court.
 Katie works efficiently with clients to find creative solutions to all family law matters, while also advocating assertively for successful resolutions.

 Katie graduated from Case Western Reserve University School of Law, cum laude.
 Prior to law school, she graduated from John Carroll University, cum laude, with an English major and a business minor.
 Katie practices across Northeastern Ohio, including the counties of Cuyahoga, Summit, Geauga, Lorain, Portage, and Lake.
 To learn more about Katie, visit her Avvo and LinkedIn profiles.

 Katie understands and appreciates the sensitive nature of family relationships, and the importance of keeping these matters private.
 Katie works with clients in a cooperative and/or collaborative setting to negotiate fair and equitable resolutions to avoid unnecessary litigation.
 Katie is a member and the current Secretary of the Board of the Center for Principled Family Advocacy.
 She is trained and has experience in Mediation, Collaborative Law and Parenting Coordination.